music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 steps matching the music. but I've never actually seen anyone do this in real life.
 Dancing `1 a2` increases emphasis on the `2`, but the `2` isn't even marked by the music, so it feels odd mark that with your movement.
-Most people end up dancing straight triples (`1 & 2`), which is smoother, but it means two out of three of your steps aren't even marked by the music.
+Most people end up dancing straight triple steps (`1 & 2`), which is smoother, but it means two out of three of your steps aren't even marked by the music.
 If this song gets played in a competition and someone is judging your timing, what are rhythm are they going to compare your foot strike too?
 The basic West Coast Swing rhythm?
 Or the rhythm of the music?
 I'm not going to answer that question here, but the fact